-Therefore, when blockchain developers are asked to use an unfamiliar DLT/Blockchain platform, it requires a great deal of effort for even experienced technicians to properly setup the DLT/Blockchain network.
+Therefore, when blockchain developers are asked to use an unfamiliar DLT/Blockchain platform, it requires significant effort for even experienced technicians to properly setup the DLT/Blockchain network.
 This is especially true in large-scale production projects across heterogeneous corporate environments which require other key aspects such as security and service availability.

 Being aware of the potential difficulty and complexity of getting a production-scale DLT/Blockchain network ready, cloud vendors such as AWS and Azure have provisioned their own managed Blockchain services (aka Blockchain as a Service or BaaS) to help alleviate various pain-points during the process.
 However, limitations can still be identified in their BaaS solutions, e.g. limited network size, locked to all nodes on a single cloud provider, or limited choice of DLT/Blockchain platform, etc.

-The objective of BAF is to provide a consistent means by which developers can deploy production-ready distributed networks across public and private cloud providers.
-This enables developers to focus on building business applications quickly, knowing the framework upon which they are building can be adopted by an enterprise IT production operations organization.
-BAF is not intended solely to quickly provision development environments which can be done more efficiently with other projects/scripts.
-Likewise, Blockchain Automation Framework is not intended to replace BaaS offerings in the market, but instead, BAF is an alternative when existing BaaS offerings do not support a consortium’s current set of requirements.
+The objective of Bevel is to provide a consistent means by which developers can deploy production-ready distributed networks across public and private cloud providers.
+This enables developers to focus on building business applications quickly, knowing that the framework upon which they are building can be adopted by an enterprise IT production operations organization.
+Bevel is not intended solely to quickly provision development environments which can be done more efficiently with other projects/scripts.
+Likewise, Hyperledger Bevel is not intended to replace BaaS offerings in the market, but instead, Bevel is an alternative when existing BaaS offerings do not support a consortium’s current set of requirements.

 How is it different from other BaaS?¶

-- The Blockchain Automation Framework deployment scripts can be reused across cloud providers like AWS, Azure, GCP, DigitalOcean and OpenShift
+- Hyperledger Bevel deployment scripts can be reused across cloud providers like AWS, Azure, GCP, DigitalOcean and OpenShift

 - Can deploy networks and smart contracts across different DLT/Blockchain platforms